-B.4 ALL-INCLUSIVE PRICING
+B.4 PRICING SCHEDULE

-The stated Price Per Unit for each Contract Line Item Number (CLIN) shall be fixed, inclusive of all of the Contractor's direct cost, indirect cost, and profit; including travel, material, and delivery costs.
+- B.4.1 RESERVED - B.4.2 The stated fixed unit price for each Contract Line Item Number (CLIN) shall be inclusive of all the Contractor's direct cost, indirect cost, and profit including travel, material, and delivery.
 The price shall include all cost associated with the services described in and required by the Contract.
-The Total Estimated Price shall represent the price ceiling, fixed fee, or not to exceed amount of the Contract.

-B.5 PRICING SCHEDULE
+B.5 PRICING